Quick answers to common questions about the MCC PMax script.

 The MCC script runs once in your manager account and processes all client accounts automatically.
 The individual account script (PMax Insights) runs separately in each account.
 Use the MCC version if you manage 5+ accounts - it will save you significant time.

 Yes!
 The script collects data from Performance Max, Standard Shopping, and Demand Gen campaigns.
-However, accounts with only Standard Shopping campaigns won't be auto-populated into the settings tab on first run (they'll appear in the 'all' tab and you can add them manually).
+Accounts with only Standard Shopping campaigns won't be auto-populated into the settings tab on first run (they'll appear in the 'all' tab and you can add them manually).
+Demand Gen campaigns are auto-detected and collected in separate sheets for each account.

 No, you need to create your own copy of the template sheet.
 This ensures you have full control and edit access.
 The script won't work with someone else's sheet due to permission restrictions.